December 2013 – may 2018

 - A lot of tweaks to small parts and interactions of the website

-- Introduced a new icon set (partially implemented)
+- Designed and introduced a new icon set

 - And many more other projects